 iPad 3 – $283

 Galaxy SIII – $231

 Fire HD – $155

 Total Sale Value – $909

 You’ll still need to fork out for shipping the items you sell, but you won’t lose any money on listing/auction fees.
 Assuming you spent $20 shipping the gadgets we listed above, you’d walk away with around $890.

 As we mentioned early on the in guide, you have to find the venue that provides the right balance of return for your effort and convenience.
 If you want the money right then to spent on a new iPad, driving to a nearby store for an in-store trade is as fast as it’s going to get.
-If you want maximum return for your money you can try your luck with a buy-it-now eBay auction and eat the auction fees in order to get potentially 50-100% more than the trade-in venues would offer.
+If you want maximum return for your money you can try your luck with a buy-it-now eBay auction and eat the auction fees in order to get potentially 50-100 percent more than the trade-in venues would offer.
 Regardless of how you move your old electronics, though, it’s still better to find yourself with cash in your pocket than a drawer full of rapidly depreciating last-gen gear.